keerthinarina24/megazone-serverless-etl/README.md

+\## Monitoring and Observability

-\- AWS Glue job logs and metrics are available in Amazon CloudWatch
+\- AWS Glue job execution metrics and logs are available in Amazon CloudWatch

 \- Kinesis Firehose delivery success and failure metrics can be monitored via CloudWatch

-\- Failed Firehose records can be routed to S3 error prefixes for investigation
+\- Failed records can be routed to S3 error prefixes for investigation

-\- These metrics enable alerting, operational visibility, and faster incident resolution